isomerpages/moe-pasirrissec/_holistic-education/The Curriculum/Physical Education.md

 ---
 ### Programme

-The Physical Education Department at PRSS aspires to develop Pasirians' to cultivate skills, practices and values to enjoy a lifetime of active healthy living.
+At Pasir Ris Secondary, the Physical Education Department aspires to develop Pasirians' to cultivate skills, practices and values to enjoy a lifetime of active healthy living.
 Our PE programme consists mainly of:

 1. Physical Health and Fitness Lessons
 2. Sports Module